What information we hold and what we do with it

 HSBC Bank Pension Trust (UK) Limited is the trustee of the HSBC Bank (UK) Pension Scheme (“the Scheme”).

-We gather, hold and use personal information (also known as personal data) relating to members and former members of the Scheme, their family and dependants.
+We gather, hold and use personal information (also known as personal data) relating to members and former members of the Scheme, their family and dependents.
 We are committed to protecting, keeping secure and processing fairly and lawfully the personal information we gather, hold and use.
 This Privacy Notice explains how we do this.

 We will amend this Privacy Notice from time to time to keep it up to date.